Serendipity11/weather-react/README.md

-# Getting Started with Create React App
+# Weather App

-# My Awesome Project
-The React JS weather app is a sleek and user-friendly application that provides up-to-date weather information including wind and precipitation data, as well as a forecast for the next 5 days.
+Weather app is a sleek and user-friendly application that provides up-to-date weather information including wind and precipitation data, as well as a forecast for the next 5 days.

 <a href="https://world-weather-react.netlify.app/" target="_blank"></a>
 <a href="https://world-weather-react.netlify.app/" target="_blank"><img src="https://github.com/Serendipity11/creative-content/blob/main/weather-react.png/></a>

-## How It's Made:

 **Tech used:** HTML, CSS, JavaScript, ReactJS, API